Not Just Living Longer, But Living Better

 Claiming we are too old to do something is the worst excuse that we can possibly concoct because it is the best, and odds are that whoever you tell it to will not dare disagree with you.
 It is not only the most “legitimate” excuse, it is a self-fulfilling prophecy that's likely to get you plenty of empathy, sympathy, and lots of company at the retirement home.

-By predetermining that we are too old to do something, not only are we already choosing that more direct route to old age, but we are denying the possibility that we aren’t too old.
+By predetermining that we are too old to do something, not only are we already choosing that more direct route to old age, but we are denying the possibility that, just maybe, we aren’t too old.

 Get exercising to increase your cardio capacity and strengthen your heart.
 Just adding a daily walk will add several years to your life.
 But don’t stop there, because just walking gets boring.
 Kick it up a notch and start hiking, or biking, or mountain biking!
 When you’re hiking, add a pack, and put some weight in it.
 Make it more challenging than it has to be, this is when you will start to benefit from it.
 And by the way, this is where the adventure starts.

 Get stronger by lifting weights and train with intensity to increase bone density and muscle mass.
-The benefits of weight training and training under intense conditions are readily obvious soon after you get started, but the underlying benefits are even more important.
-Putting our bodies under stress (short-term stress) unleashes a cascade, no an avalanche, of hormones whose job it is to repair and rejuvenate the affected tissues, but maybe the most important benefit is the effect these chemicals have on the rest of the body during the process.
+The benefits of training under intense conditions are readily obvious soon after you get started, but the underlying benefits are even more profound.
+Putting our bodies under stress (short-term stress) unleashes a cascade, no an avalanche, of hormones whose job it is to repair and rejuvenate the affected tissues.
+But maybe the most important benefit is the effect these chemicals have on the rest of the body during the process.
 Building strength in the legs will directly impact and improve your running, biking, and hiking immensely.
+Strengthening your trunk and core will improve your running form as well as your balance.
 Strength and cardio training go hand in hand.

 Eat more fiber.
 Much more.
 As much of it as possible.
 You know it’s healthy, but it may be the single easiest thing you can do to improve your long-term health.
 Or at least you will be very regular!